Sacred Fire Lab To The Fierce Form Of Goddess Shakti

 Goddess Chandi is an embodiment of power and all the divine forces, who safeguards you from evil forces and perfects your mind and body.
-By worshipping the Universal Mother through this sacred fire prayer, you can get rid of negative forces such as evil eye, curses, and obstacles and be bestowed with lasting health, wealth and prosperity.
+By worshipping the Universal Mother through this sacred Fire Lab, you can get rid of negative forces such as evil eye, curses, and obstacles and be bestowed with lasting health, wealth and prosperity.

 You can perform Chandi Homam to: